Asia Landmarks - 25 Famous Landmarks in Asia

 Today, tourists can explore many of these buildings, including the Hall of the Supreme Principle and the Palace of Eternal Harmony.
 There is also a Palace Museum to visit, which features thousands of artifacts, art pieces, and ceramics.
-The Forbidden City is a must-visit even if in Beijing for only three days.

 Mount Everest is the highest mountain on Earth and one of the most famous landmarks around the world.
 It stands at 8,848 m (29,029 feet) above sea level and is located on the border of Nepal and China.